Mean-field limits for large-scale random-access networks: The complete interference graph case

+\item At the end of a switchover period, the probability for the server to pick the $k$-th node belonging to class~$c$ is equal to $p_{c,k} = \nu_c^{(N)}/\nu$. \end{itemize} Observe that the above-described polling system behaves exactly as the CSMA model with complete interference and that the latter property is crucial in establishing this connection.

 Polling systems have been extensively studied in the literature.
 In particular, the condition for the positive recurrence of the above-described model has already been investigated.
-In \cite{DM95,Down98,FJ98}, the authors provide positive recurrence conditions for general classes of polling systems via the fluid limit analysis of the queue length processes \cite{DM95,Down98} and via a direct approach \cite{FJ98}.
-The following result is a special case of Theorem 2.3 in \cite{Down98}, and in Appendix \ref{App_Prop_Compl_PR} we adapted our notation to the setting in \cite{Down98}, so as to further illuminate the connection.
+In \cite{DM95,Down98,FJ98}, the authors provide positive recurrence conditions for general classes of polling systems via the fluid limit analysis of the queue length processes \cite{DM95,Down98} and via a direct approach~\cite{FJ98}.
+In the following proposition we recall a special case of the result in~\cite[Theorem 2.3]{Down98} with the notation adapted to the CSMA setting.

 \begin{proposition}[Theorem 2.3 \cite{Down98}] Define